HallM/poc-fw2/concepts.md

     - a plugin could have configuration for itself
     - maybe deps have events of their own.
         - "plugin:event" load after the event inside of plugin is done
-        - "plugin" is short for "plugin:default"
+        - ~~"plugin" is short for "plugin:default"~~ -> no defaults
-        - "plugin:*" to always mean entirely loaded (default existing or not)
+        - ~~"plugin:*" to always mean entirely loaded (default existing or not)~~
+        - getting rid of "default" lets us say "plugin" means fully loaded
         - "plugin:notrealevent" should throw an error
     - in order to prevent the framework from continuing initialization, we should continue to run plugin events until we can no longer.